-One of the most famous produce of the north-eastern state of Assam is Kaji Nemu also called as Assam Lemon.
-Assam has as many as 17 species, 53 varieties and probably 7 if not more hybrids of citrus.
+One of the most famous produce of the North eastern state of Assam is Kaji Nemu also called as Assam Lemon.
+Assam has as many as seventeen species, fifty-three varieties and probably seven if not more hybrids of citrus.

 Kaji Nemu grown in almost all the districts of the state has two peak seasons in the year though it is available throughout the year.
 The loamy soil rich in organic matter and humid weather conditions are conducive for the cultivation of Assam Lemon.

 The farmers use indigenous means like stem cutting, air layering and leaf bud cutting to propagate this crop.
 Normally, seasonal vegetables and leguminous crops are grown between the rows of lemon trees.
 Papaya and pineapple are preferred as they bring in additional income.